30 Absolute Best Books To Read After A Breakup

 17. Finding Meaning, By David Kessler

-Finding Meaning is an extension of The 5 Stages Of Grief put forward by Elisabeth Kübler-Ross, a Swiss-American psychiatrist.
-It’s also the book that inspired one of my most popular articles: The 8 Stages Of A Breakup.
+Sixth Stage Of Grief Finding Meaning is an extension of the five stages of grief coined by Elisabeth Kübler-Ross, a Swiss-American psychiatrist.
+It’s also the book that inspired one of my most viral articles: 8 Stages Of A Breakup And How To Navigate Them.

 Notable Quote: